Cwm Taf Morgannwg University Health Board

 Difficulties with Swallowing (Dysphagia), is significantly prevalent in institutionalized elderly patients where at least 51% of residents are affected on a daily basis.
 Current research shows that post intubation due to Covid-19 and long-covid symptoms places patients at high risk of dysphagia and may exacerbate existing dysphagia symptoms that can lead to aspiration pneumonia, malnutrition, and non-compliance with oral medication resulting in increased hospital admission and reduced quality of life for care home residents.

-This project will trail a new collaborative model of providing care using a remote telehealth digital solution.
-It will explore a new integrated way of working between three specialist allied health services: Speech & Language Therapy, Dietetics and Nutrition, and Pharmacy.
-We aim to develop a single point of referral to eliminate bureaucracy and multiple waitlists.
-Care home staff will co-design a more efficient clinical pathway model to manage shared risks.
-We will also include the patient (when able) and their families in an attempt to deliver high quality care and relevant health outcomes for residents in care homes.
+This project trialed a new collaborative model of providing care using a remote telehealth digital solution.
+It explored a new integrated way of working between three specialist allied health services: Speech & Language Therapy, Dietetics and Nutrition, and Pharmacy.
+It aimed to develop a single point of referral to eliminate bureaucracy and multiple waitlists.